aleen42/PersonalWiki/Programming/JavaScript/Framework/react/mountain/mountain.md

 **Mountain** is an awesome designed components for acting as a footer.
+It's mainly composed with several SVGs elements inside, and animated by listening to the movement of your mouse.